Shopify/erb_lint/README.md

 }
 ```

-All linters have an `enabled` option which can be `true` or `false`, which
-controls whether the linter is run, along with linter-specific options.
+All linters have an `enabled` option which can be `true` or `false`, and controls whether the linter is run.

-The default configuration is:
+In addition, linters have an optional `exclude` option which specifies a list of paths that this linter should ignore.
+The format for specifying path patterns follows the [Ruby glob pattern](http://ruby-doc.org/core-2.3.0/File.html#method-c-fnmatch).

+Lastly, linters have a set of options that are specific to that linter's functionality and are defined down below for each linter.

+By default, ERBLint will enable `FinalNewLine`, even if the `Runner` has no config passed in:

 ```ruby
 default_config = {